w3f/Grants-Program/applications/metaquity_nft_provenance_tracker.md

 ### Ecosystem Fit

-There are quite a few projects in the Polkadot/Kusama ecosystem which are working with NFTs.
-And going forward with XCM v4 supporting cross chain transfer of NFT's, we believe tracking and tracing of the entire lifecycle of an NFT will not only be a need but a must-have.
+There are quite a few projects in the Polkadot/Kusama ecosystem that are working with NFTs.
+And going forward with XCM v4 supporting cross-chain transfer of NFT's, we believe tracking and tracing of the entire lifecycle of an NFT will not only be a need but a must-have.

 The NFT-Provenance-Tracker SDK built by Metaquity will be a great way for these projects to implement provenance for their projects and will save a lot of time and effort to build this from scratch.

 Also in line with our project, we intend to extend this SDK to include use cases of tracking fractional ownership of the individual NFTs.
-This use case alone will open a lot of doors of bringing real world assets into the Polkadot ecosystem.
+This use case alone will open a lot of doors of bringing real-world assets into the Polkadot ecosystem.

 Later on we can extend EVM compatibility to this project to make it more versatile.